ImNatic/j2c-cloud-native-challenge/readme.md

  - PgAdmin(to query used database tables)
 3. Create a Container Image using [JIB](https://cloud.google.com/java/getting-started/jib)
 4. Deploy your Container Image to [GKE](https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app)
-5. Test your Rest Api
+5. Use lombok and log4j to write your API logs.
+6. Look for your application logs in Cloud Logging.
-6. Ensure your code has at least 60% [test coverage](https://www.jetbrains.com/help/idea/running-test-with-coverage.html#fe1f1331) using Junit
+8. Ensure your code has at least 60% [test coverage](https://www.jetbrains.com/help/idea/running-test-with-coverage.html#fe1f1331) using Junit